nullpointer-io/stablediffusion/README.md

 # stablediffusion-script
-Script to use Stable Diffusion AI and create images from a textual description.
+Use Stable Diffusion AI to create an image from a textual description.

+## Disclaimers

+This script is without bells and whistles and has been used:
+- on a Linux operation system
+- with Python 3.9.7
+- and Nvidia GPU RTX 3060 (12 GB GPU RAM).

 ## Prerequisites